SDGforskning/sdg-strings/SDG02_query_topic_WoS.md

 End hunger, achieve food security and improved nutrition and promote sustainable agriculture.

-**Current status**: This string is currently being converted from the action version, unstable/not yet working as intended.
+**Current status**: This string is currently undergoing review, some changes can occur.

 **Contents**